 - Amazon GuardDuty—Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
 Prisma Cloud integrates with Amazon GuardDuty and ingests vulnerability data to provide you with additional context on risks in the cloud.

-- AWS Inspector—Amazon Inspector assesses applications for exposure, vulnerabilities, and deviations from best practices.
+- AWS Inspector—AWS Inspector assesses applications for exposure, vulnerabilities, and deviations from best practices.
 It also produces a detailed list of security findings prioritized by level of severity.
-Prisma Cloud integrates with AWS inspector and ingests vulnerability data and security best practices deviations to provide you with additional context on risks in the cloud.
+Prisma Cloud integrates with AWS inspector and ingests vulnerability data and Security best practices deviations to provide you with additional context about risks in the cloud.

-- Amazon SQS—Amazon Simple Queue Service helps you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be always available.
-Prisma Cloud integrates with Amazon SQS to receive alerts.
-You can consume them through Splunk add-on or through CloudFormation to enable custom workflows.
+- Amazon SQS—Amazon Simple Queue Service (SQS) helps you send, receive, and store messages that pass between software components at any volume without losing messages and without requiring other services to be always available.
+Prisma Cloud can send alerts to Amazon SQS, and you can set up the AWS CloudFormation service to enable custom workflows.

-- Google Cloud SCC—Google Cloud Security Command Center (Google Cloud SCC) is the security and data risk database for Google Cloud Platform.
-Google Cloud SCC enables you to understand your security and data attack surface by providing asset inventory, discovery, search, and management.
-Prisma Cloud integrates wtih Google Cloud SCC and sends alerts to the Google Cloud SCC console to provide centralized visibility into security and compliance risks of your cloud assets.
+- Google Cloud SCC—Google Cloud Security Command Center (SCC) is the security and data risk database for Google Cloud Platform.
+Google Cloud SCC enables you to understand your security and data attack surface by providing inventory, discovery, search, and management of your assets.
+Prisma Cloud integrates with Google Cloud SCC and sends alerts to the Google Cloud SCC console to provide centralized visibility in to security and compliance risks of your cloud assets.

 - Jira—Jira is an issue tracking, ticketing, and project management tool.
 Prisma Cloud integrates with Jira and sends notifications of Prisma Cloud alerts to your Jira accounts.

-- Microsoft Teams—Microsoft Teams is a cloud-based team collaboration software that is part of the Office 365 suite of applications and is used for workplace chat, video meetings, file storage, and application integration.
-The Prisma Cloud integration with Microsoft Teams enables you to monitors your assets and sends alerts on resource misconfigurations, compliance violations, network security risks, and anomalous user activities either as they happen or as consolidated summary cards.
+- Microsoft Teams—Microsoft Teams is cloud-based team collaboration software that is part of the Office 365 suite of applications and is used for workplace chat, video meetings, file storage, and application integration.
+The Prisma Cloud integration with Microsoft Teams enables you to monitor your assets and send alerts on resource misconfigurations, compliance violations, network security risks, and anomalous user activities—either as they happen or as consolidated summary cards.

-- PagerDuty—PagerDuty enables alerting, on-call scheduling, escalation policies and incident tracking to increase uptime of your apps, servers, websites and databases.
+- PagerDuty—PagerDuty enables alerting, on-call scheduling, escalation policies, and incident tracking to increase the uptime of your apps, servers, websites, and databases.
 The PagerDuty integration enables you to send Prisma Cloud alert information to PagerDuty service.
 The incident response teams can investigate and remediate the security incidents.

-- Qualys—Qualys specializes in vulnerability management security software.
-They scan hosts for potential vulnerabilities.
-Prisma Cloud integrates with the Qualys platform and ingests vulnerability data to provide you with additional context on risks in the cloud.
+- Qualys—Qualys specializes in vulnerability management security software that scans hosts for potential vulnerabilities.
+Prisma Cloud integrates with the Qualys platform and ingests vulnerability data to provide you with additional context about risks in the cloud.

 - Slack—Slack is an online instant messaging and collaboration system that enables you to centralize all your notifications.
 You can configure Prisma Cloud to send notifications of Prisma Cloud alerts through your slack channels.

-- Splunk—Splunk is a software platform to search, analyze and visualize machine-generated data gathered from the websites, applications, sensors, and devices.
-Prisma Cloud integrates with cloud-based Splunk deployments and see Prisma Cloud alerts through Splunk event collector.
+- Splunk—Splunk is a software platform that searches, analyzes, and visualizes machine-generated data gathered from websites, applications, sensors, and devices.
+Prisma Cloud integrates with cloud-based Splunk deployments and enables you to view Prisma Cloud alerts through the Splunk event collector.
 Prisma Cloud can integrate with on-premises Splunk instances through the AWS SQS integration.

-- Tenable—Tenable.io is a cloud-hosted Vulnerability Management solution designed to provide accurate visibility and insight about dynamic assets and vulnerabilities.
-Prisma Cloud integrates with the Tenable and ingests vulnerability data to provide you with additional context on risks in the cloud.
+- Tenable—Tenable.io is a cloud-hosted vulnerability management solution that provides visibility and insight in to dynamic assets and vulnerabilities.
+Prisma Cloud integrates with Tenable and ingests vulnerability data to provide you with additional context about risks in the cloud.

-- Webhooks—The webhooks integration enables you to pass information in a JSON format to any third-party integrations that are not natively supported on Prisma Cloud.
-With a webhook integration you can configure Prisma Cloud to send alerts to the webhook URL as an HTTP POST request, so that any services or applications that subscribe to the webhook URL can receive alert notifications as soon as Prisma Cloud detects an issue.
+- Webhooks—The webhooks integration enables you to pass information in JSON format to any third-party integrations that are not natively supported on Prisma Cloud.
+With a webhook integration, you can configure Prisma Cloud to send alerts to the webhook URL as an HTTP POST request so that any services or applications that subscribe to the webhook URL receive alert notifications as soon as Prisma Cloud detects an issue.